Skip to content

 TIP

-Cluster Linking is EMQX Enterprise feature.
+The Cluster Linking feature is only available in the EMQX Enterprise edition.

 Cluster Linking is a feature that connects multiple, separate EMQX clusters, facilitating communication between clients on different, often geographically dispersed clusters.
 Compared to traditional MQTT bridging, Cluster Linking is more efficient, reliable, and scalable.
 It minimizes bandwidth requirements and tolerates network interruptions.